Violet Rollergirl’s guide to paying your provider in crypto

 There are a lot of reasons you may want to pay your worker in crypto:

-- Volatility can be a windfall: You can take advantage of crypto’s volatility to treat yourself and pay your worker when the price of crypto is high if you bought it when it was low.
+- Volatility can be a windfall: You can take advantage of crypto’s volatility to treat yourself and pay your worker when the price of crypto is high if you got it when it was low.

 One thing is certain: moving forward, far more providers will be using cryptocurrency than any other payment method.
 For some providers, cryptocurrency may even be the only remote/online payment option.
 Consider preparing for that now!